-Join Sally Norred for an in-depth discussion in this video Making webinars engaging, part of Webinar Fundamentals.
+Join Sally Norred for an in-depth discussion in this video Making webinars engaging, part of Learning to Run Webinars.

 - Let's talk about some ways we can make…webinars more engaging for your target audience.…With a single click on a URL link and a log-on password,…your attendees can easily join your webinar…from any location.…The drawback to this easy access…is that it's just as easy for your attendees…to leave the webinar early, if they lose interest.…Attendees may also tune out the webinar…and multitask if they're not constantly kept engaged.…Here are some steps you can take…to prevent attendee dropouts…and to ensure that your webinar…keeps your audience engaged throughout the event.…

 The first step to highly engaging webinars…is to determine your target audience…and tailor your presentation to their interests and needs.…Every single item you present…should be of value to your audience.…Using a slide deck is a good way to share information,…but remember that you can also share…applications, a website, or your desktop…as another way to engage attendees.…Don't simply read from the slides.…Illustrate your point with images and brief text.…

 - Making webinars engaging

 - Comparing webinar software, like Adobe Connect and WebEx Event Center